ityonemo/mavis/info/function_deviations.md

 ### Rationale

-Top-arity functions represent the "top type" for function of all arity.
+Top-arity functions represent the "top type" for function of a given arity.
 In the Mavis typesystem, the parameters to the function signature signify "which types may be passed and are guaranteed to not crash the function.
 Accordingly, the type-signature `any() -> any()` represents